ctkjose/v-book/src/en/modules.md

 # Research

+imported types must start with a capital letter

 If the module is invalidated, it can be marked by using deprecated or deprecated_after annotations, and the module user will be prompted to invalidate the information when compiling.